Region 2 West: The Kodiak / Afognak Archipelago

 The road system on Kodiak is limited to less than 100 miles of roads, ending at Monashka Creek or Anton Larsen Bay to the north of Kodiak city, and at Cape Chiniak or at the Kodiak Launch Complex to the south.
 There is an unmaintained road over to Saltery Cove as well, however, regular vehicle traffic is not possible on this road.
 It is mostly used as an ATV trail, with some companies offering tours or ATV rentals for folks headed over to Saltery Cove.
 The road system provides access to numerous state recreation areas and roadside streams that offer excellent recreational opportunities.
 Several state-maintained campgrounds can be found along this road system, offering recreational users who are on a budget outstanding opportunities to experience Kodiak on their own terms.

 Anyone planning on driving the road system on Kodiak Island should obtain a copy of the Alaska Milepost, which contains a detailed section on the road system, including camping areas, hiking opportunities, fishing, and a host of other attractions, historical data, and other recreational opportunities.

 Popular state-maintained campgrounds and recreational sites on the Kodiak road system are as follows:

 - Pasagshak River State Recreation Site.
 Located on the road system an hour south of Kodiak, the Pasagshak River offers a great diversity of fishing and wildlife viewing opportunities.
-The river hosts runs of sockeye, pink, chum and silver salmon, as well as Dolly Varden.
-It also provides great wildlife viewing for brown bear, raptors and marine mammals.
+The river hosts runs of sockeye, pink, chum, and silver salmon, as well as Dolly Varden.
+It also provides great wildlife viewing for brown bears, raptors, and marine mammals.
 The Pasagshak River offers some saltwater fishing opportunities at the outlet where the river dumps into the bay.
 The area offers first-come, first-served campsites (there is no fee), and picnic areas.

 Essential Guidebooks and Maps